apache/royale-asjs/README.md

 ### Java

-Royale requires Java SDK 1.8 or greater to be installed on your computer.
-For more information on installing the Java SDK, see:
+Royale requires Java JDK 11 or greater to be installed on your computer.
+For more information on installing the Java JDK, see:

 <https://www.oracle.com/technetwork/java/javase/downloads/index.html>

 - **Environment variable**

-  Set the **JAVA_HOME** environment variable to the Java SDK installation path.
+  Set the **JAVA_HOME** environment variable to the Java JDK installation path.

 - **PATH**